danielkreiss/danielkreiss.github.io/compliance.md

 # Compliance, Security & Governance

 I own security and compliance as operational disciplines embedded into IT architecture and daily operations.
-My focus is on translating regulatory requirements into enforceable technical controls, sustainable processes, and clear accountability across infrastructure, identity, and access layers.
+My focus is translating regulatory requirements into enforceable technical controls, sustainable processes, and clear accountability across infrastructure, identity, and access layers.

-This approach ensures compliance is durable, auditable, and aligned with business execution—not a reactive or one-time exercise.
+The outcome is compliance that is durable, auditable, and aligned to business execution—not a one-time exercise.

 ---